Is there a need for planning permission for a storage container business? Find out here.

 Researching the market is essential.
 As a storage business’s clientele resides within a three- to five-mile radius, you can easily find the market size and estimate whether the location is viable.

 The following elements of your potential market area should also be taken into consideration:

-Daily traffic in vehicles (most storage container businesses depend heavily on drive-by traffic to attract customers).
+- Projections of population growth (more people means more prospective tenants). * Daily traffic in vehicles (most container self storage businesses depend heavily on drive-by traffic to attract customers).

 All of these are crucial, as before you even apply for planning permission, you must determine whether the business is viable in the first place.

 For projects within a conservation area or an AONB (areas of outstanding natural beauty, AONB), planning authorisation is necessary for new construction, additions, work on historic structures, and other activities on “permanent” or “fixed” structures.

 It’s extremely rare to need planning permission for the storage container business, as they’re often classed as “temporary constructions” and can easily be relocated due to not being fixed to the ground.

 The one exception to this rule is if a temporary system is being built within an AONB; in this case, planning clearance is still required.